 Life insurance after divorce

-If you have joint life insurance with us, it may be possible to separate it into two policies.
+If you have joint life insurance with Legal & General, it may be possible to separate it into two policies.
 However, this option isn’t available with every insurance company.
-If this is the case with your life insurance provider, there could be two routes you could take:
+If your insurer doesn’t let you separate the two policies, here are two routes you could take:

-If your life insurance provides cover to help protect a mortgage, then the person who gets the house could take over the existing life insurance policy or take out a new one.
-In either case, they may want to re-look at the existing cover to make sure it still provides enough to pay off the mortgage if they pass away during the length of the policy.
+If your life insurance provides cover to help protect a mortgage, then following a divorce settlement, the person who gets the property could take over the existing life insurance policy or take out a new one.
+In either case, they may want to review the existing cover to make sure it still provides enough financial cover to pay off the mortgage if they pass away during the length of the policy.
 It is also a good time to review who is legally entitled to benefit from the policy to make sure the mortgage is repaid in the event of a claim.

 Changing your life insurance policy with us

 As mentioned above, we offer ‘joint life policy separation’, this means a joint policy can be split into two single policies if a couple divorce, dissolve their registered civil partnership if either of you take over an existing mortgage in one name, or take out a new mortgage in one name.
 Change must be requested within 6 months of the event.
 Please see the Policy Booklet for full terms & conditions.

 These changes could affect the premiums that you pay and we would have to assess any change request based on your circumstances at the time.